You don’t need to walk into a liquor store or a gas station to be surrounded by alcohol.

 It’s not about having someone watch you.
 It’s about having someone with you.

-If alcohol has quietly—or loudly—taken more than its share from your life, you already know how much strength it takes to walk away from it.
+If alcohol has quietly or loudly taken more than its share from your life, you already know how much strength it takes to walk away from it.

 But you don’t have to keep walking this journey alone.

-Sober companioning offers presence in the moments that matter most—the raw ones, the real ones, the quiet in-betweens when recovery is tested not by crisis, but by everyday life.
-Whether it's a wave of cravings at 7 p.m., the hum of a trigger in a familiar place, or an unexpected surge of emotion, a sober companion isn’t just someone to lean on—they're someone who helps you stay upright.
+Sober companioning offers presence in the moments that matter most.
+The raw ones, the real ones, the quiet in-betweens when recovery is tested not by crisis, but by everyday life.
+Whether it's a wave of cravings at 7 p.m., the hum of a trigger in a familiar place, or an unexpected surge of emotion, a sober companion isn’t just someone to lean on.
+They're someone who helps you stay upright.
 Sometimes, that presence is the difference between slipping and staying grounded.
 Between isolation and connection.
 Between a relapse and a remarkable new choice.

 Let's create your personalized plan.